Garden-AI/garden/docs/architecture_overview.md

 @step
 def run_inference(
     cleaned_data: pd.DataFrame,
-    model=Model("me@institution.edu-my-model-name/1"),
+    model=Model("me@institution.edu-my-model-name"),
 ) -> np.ndarray:
     """running some inference"""
     results = model.predict(cleaned_data)
     return results
 ```

-This way, your pre-trained models can be easily integrated into any pipeline and executed as part of your workflows, while ensuring that all necessary dependencies are captured and included in the runtime environment.
+This way, your pre-trained models can be easily integrated into any pipeline and executed as part of your workflows.

 ### [Pipelines](Pipelines.md)